b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 sco(s)
 ```

 So it seems we got no grounds to reject the $H_{0}$ that states that our data are normally distributed (p-value > 0.05) and we were right to perform our one-sample Student's t-test.
 Of course, I had checked the assumptions before I conducted the test.
-I didn't mention it there because I didn't want to prolong and interrupt my explanation back there.
+I didn't mention it there because I didn't want to prolong my explanation (and diverge from the topic) back there.

 And now a question.
 Is the boring assumption check before a statistical test really necessary?

-Only if you want your conclusions to reflect the reality well.
+Well, only if you want your conclusions to reflect the reality.

 So, yes.
 Even though a statistical textbook for brevity may not check the assumptions of a method you should always do it in your analyses if your care about the correctness of your judgment.